moka-guys/samplesheet_validator/README.md

 * Pan numbers are in the list of allowed pan numbers supplied to the script
 * Samplesheet contains any TSO samples

+If samplesheet contains an input dev_panno, the package will skip samplesheet chcks for the samplesheet.

 ## Usage

 ### Python package